Dr Catherine Hamlin AC

 Dr Alison Morgan MBBS, PhD

-Associate Professor Alison Morgan joined the Board in July 2017.
-She has over 25 years’ experience in global health research and practice with a focus on maternal and newborn health and currently heads up the Maternal, Sexual and Reproductive Health Unit at the Nossal Institute for Global Health, University of Melbourne.
+Alison has over 30 years’ experience in global health research and practice with a focus on maternal and newborn health and is currently a Senior Health Specialist at the World Bank Global Financing Facility in Washington DC.
+Prior to that she headed the Maternal, Sexual and Reproductive Health Unit at the Nossal Institute for Global Health, University of Melbourne.
 Alison has a PhD in health systems planning for maternal and newborn care.
-She has undertaken consultancies for WHO, UNICEF, DFAT (AusAID), and many international non-government organisations and private foundations and currently co-chairs the WHO advisory group Mother and Newborn Information for Tracking Outcomes and Results (MoNITOR).
-Alison has worked in Bangladesh, Nepal, China (Tibet Autonomous Region), India, Sri Lanka, Indonesia, Cambodia, Vietnam, DPRK, Kenya, Tonga, UK and Ethiopia.
+She has undertaken consultancies for WHO, UNICEF, DFAT (AusAID), and many international nongovernment organisations and private foundations and was a founding co-chair of the WHO advisory group Mother and Newborn Information for Tracking Outcomes and Results (MoNITOR).
 Alison is Dr Catherine Hamlin’s niece.
 She first visited the Addis Ababa Fistula Hospital as a medical student in 1982, and her career has been significantly influenced by the example of her aunt.

 Fergus was appointed to the board in May 2014.
 He is the Head of the International Cyber Policy Centre at the Australian Strategic Policy Institute.
 Previously, he has worked at the International Labour Organization and as Executive Vice President at the Global Fund to End Slavery.
 Prior to this he was Program Director at the Lowy Institute, and a diplomat serving at the Australian Embassy in The Hague.
 He was the recipient of a Professional Fulbright scholarship based at Georgetown University and of a fellowship at Cambridge University’s Lauterpacht Research Centre for International Law.
 He is the author of Internet Wars: the struggle for power in the 21st century.